 Henry David Thoreau

-In 1817, Henry David Thoreau was born in Concord, Massachusetts.
+Henry David Thoreau was born in Concord, Massachusetts on July 12, 1817.
 He was introduced to the countryside at a young age, and this first contact with the natural world sparked a lifelong fascination.
 Although his family lived in relative poverty, subsisting on the income from their small pencil-making business, Thoreau was able to attend Harvard, where he gained an early reputation as an individualist.
 After graduating in 1837, he assisted his father with the family business and worked for several years as a schoolteacher.

 In 1841, Thoreau was invited to live in the home of his neighbor, Ralph Waldo Emerson.
 There he began meeting with the group now known as the Transcendentalist Club, which included A. Bronson Alcott, Margaret Fuller, and George Ripley.
 Thoreau passed his time at the Emerson house writing essays and poems for the transcendentalist journal The Dial and doing odd jobs like gardening and mending fences.
 In 1845, he began building a small house on Emerson's land on the shore of Walden Pond, where he spent more than two years "living deep and sucking out all the marrow of life."
 His experiences there formed the basis for two books, A Week on the Concord and Merrimack Rivers, and his masterpiece, Walden, which advocated a lifestyle of self-sufficiency and simplicity.